noahehall/theBookOfNoah/linux/docker/docker.md

   # set the docker bridge to a custom bridge
   # you need to define it first
   docker -d -b YOURBRIDGE_NAME

+  # open the docker daemon to the world
+  # e.g. to invoke docker remotely
+  # shutdown docker dameon
+  sudo docker stop
+  # make docker available on tcp socket :2375
+  # normally available on /var/run/docker.sock
+  # anything that has access to your host can invoke docker
+  sudo docker daemon -H tcp://0.0.0.0:2375
 ```

 ## images
+  - a collection of filesystem layers and some metadata
+    - used to created docker containers
+    -
   - a file for starting containers
     - a bundled snapshot of all the files that should be available to programs running inside a container
     - stacks of layers constructed by traversing the layer dependency graph from some starting layer